2025

 Day 2: Round trip through the Trossachs, approx. 35 – 75 km

-Your first cycle tour starts with a ride through the Trossachs National Park.
-You will arrive at Loch Venachar.
-Take a look around and simply enjoy the magnificent view of the surrounding mountains reflected in the loch.
-Take a steamboat trip on Loch Katrine (not included) before cycling along the loch on paved paths.
-Accompanied by spectacular views of the mountains, you will soon reach Callander again.
+Your first cycle tour of the great cycling holiday in Scotland begins with a scenic ride through the Trossachs National Park, leading you to the tranquil Loch Venachar.
+Take some time to soak in the magnificent views of the surrounding mountains mirrored in the loch’s serene waters.
+You can also enjoy a steamboat trip on Loch Katrine (not included) before cycling along the loch on smooth, paved paths.
+With the stunning mountain views accompanying you, you'll soon return to Callander, completing a picturesque loop through this breathtaking landscape.

 Loch Katrine, Scotland